SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/02-exploring-the-mock-services/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

 1. Which API methods, of the different mock services, do you consider we will need for our integration?
-2. OpenAPI specs are included in the SAP API Business Hub, do you know where you can find them?
+2. OpenAPI specs are included in the SAP Business Accelerator Hub, do you know where you can find them?
 What if you import one of them to Postman?

 ## Next